To donate to a TGAS participant’s fundraising goal, visit our secure fundraising site.

 The Great Americans Shoot

-NEWHALL, CA – The 2017 Great Americans Shoot returns to Oak Tree Gun Club in Newhall, California from September 29 through October 1 and is aiming to surpass the previous three years’ fundraising records.
+DALLAS, TX – The Great Americans Shoot 2019 will be at the Dallas Gun Club from September 27-29, and it is aiming to surpass the previous five years’ fundraising records.
 The charity sporting clay shoot benefits the Special Forces Charitable Trust and other military nonprofits that provide support to active duty service members and veterans.
-More than $4 million has been raised since the Shoot’s inception in 2014.
+In the past five years, the shoot has raised over 4.5 million dollars that have benefited thirteen Special Operations Charities.

-The Great Americans Shoot is hosted by the Special Forces Charitable Trust, which delivers critical, enduring support through comprehensive programs and services to the United States Army Special Forces Community – past and present – and their families in order to improve their quality of life and enhance mission readiness.
+The Great Americans Shoot is hosted by the Special Forces Charitable Trust, which financially supports the programs that promote the well-being, healthy living, and strong family bonds of our U.S. Army Special Forces and their Families to improve the quality of their lives while enhancing mission readiness.

-The main event of the Great Americans Shoot, which takes place on Saturday September 30, is a one-of-a-kind experience.
-There will be twenty teams of five participating in the shoot; each team has committed to raising a minimum of $50,000.
+The main event of The Great Americans Shoot, which takes place on Saturday, September 28th, is a one-of-a-kind experience.
+There will be twenty teams of five participating in the shoot; each team has committed to raising a minimum of $50,000.00.
 Each team will include a “6th Man” from within the Special Operations Community, who will join the shooting competition as an honorary team member.

 Half of the proceeds will go to the Special Forces Charitable Trust.
-The other half of the proceeds will be given to the designated charities of the top five fundraising teams.
+The other half of the proceeds will be given to the designated charities of the top five fundraising teams respectively.

 In 2004, Nate Boyer was a relief worker, helping the people of Sudan in the refugee camps along the Darfur Region.
 While in Africa battling Malaria, he heard over the radio about the battle of Fallujah in Iraq and knew he had to join the fight.